One of my favorite dishes during the holidays or at parties is deviled eggs.

 You can!
 Here’s how.

-You can boil the eggs in advance and prepare them by cutting the eggs in half and separating the yolk.
-Prepare them according to the recipe.
+You can hard boil the eggs in advance and prepare them by cutting the eggs in half and separating the yolk.
+Prepare the egg halves them according to the recipe.
+You can use any leftovers for egg salad sandwiches!

 Have you ever wanted to know how to perfectly boil an egg?
 This is how I do it: